Bearcat News Network

 The Bearcat News Network was named an Elite School for 2018.
 Elite schools are the best of the best when it comes to producing, broadcasting, promoting and covering their school’s activities.
 On average, Elite schools produced over 100 events across an average of seven different sports.
 Elite Schools distinguished themselves as leaders among the 1,700+ schools involved in the School Broadcast Program.

+This was the Bearcat News Network's second Elite ranking in two years.
 This recognition would not have been possible without the support of CHS and CCS administrators and, most especially, the hard working students who were members of the Bearcat News Network.